How this site was made

 - A domain you control.
 I used namecheap.

-- A github account
+- A GitHub account

-Configuring VPS
+Configuring the VPS

 The first step is to create an account with a VPS provider.
 The goal is to get an IP address and a root password to a Linux machine.
 Once you have these things, record them, and attempt to use an ssh client to connect and login to the root account.